css-materials/course-site/content/syllabus/r-markdown/index.md

 ## Overview

 * Review the importance of reproducibility in scientific research
-* Identify the major components of Quarto
+* Identify the major components of Rmd
 * Define `knitr` chunks
 * Implement chunk options to customize output
 * Practice different R Markdown formats